KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/add-and-activate-coins-on-atomicdex-mobile.md

 # How to Add and Activate Coins on AtomicDEX Mobile

-- Click on the "+" icon on "Portfolio" screen
+- Click on the "+" icon on the "Portfolio" screen

 <div style="margin: 2rem; text-align: center; width: 80%">